To the citizens of Anne Arundel County's Sixth Councilmanic District:

 Politics is like water -- they both tend to follow the path of least resistance.
 The best way to shift the outcome of a political debate is to insert yourself in it.
 Get involved.

 One of the joys of my job has been getting to know and work with so many of you who care about our community and take the time to get involved.
 I hope you will stay in touch and will continue to call on me if I can be of help.
 You will be able to reach me after tomorrow at firstname.lastname@example.org or 410-263-7997.
 If you want to receive email notices of goings-on at City Hall, visit the MyAnnapolis webpage at http://annapolis.gov/myannapolis.asp?page=2819 where you can subscribe to different e-news lists.
 I also have started a new blog, www.MayorCohen.com, where I will be posting news and updates.

 As mandated by County Code, my successor will be selected by a majority vote of the remaining County Council members.
-Several individuals have applied, and several civic groups are sponsoring a candidates' forum , December 9th from 7 to 9 p.m. at Annapolis Middle School.
+Several individuals have applied, and several civic groups are sponsoring a candidates' forum this Wednesday, December 9th from 7 to 9 p.m. at Annapolis Middle School.
 This forum will be a good -- perhaps the only -- opportunity for you to hear them in person before they are interviewed by the Council on Dec.
 17th.
 Equally important, it will be an opportunity for the candidates to hear you.

 I owe a large debt of gratitude to my Legislative Aide Gail Smith.
 There is no one more dedicated, professional and committed to her community than Gail.
 It has been a privilege to work alongside her and I am thrilled that she will be coming with me to City Hall.